 At Abels & Annes, we believe commercial drivers and trucking companies should be held accountable when they are responsible for causing accidents and injuries.
 The unfortunate reality is that some trucking companies and drivers can be negligent in adhering to the rules and regulations that are enacted to keep the roadways safe.
 When drivers and companies are under economic pressure to meet deadlines or to complete contracts, they can make poor decisions that impact the safety of others, such as foregoing inspections, overloading trailers, operating without required safety equipment, or committing similar infractions.
 And more often than not, the result of these bad decisions is an accident.

-An experienced Truck Accident Attorney understands all of the special considerations that may be relevant in truck accident cases.
+An experienced truck accident lawyer in the Chicago area understands all of the special considerations that may be relevant in truck accident cases.
 At Abels & Annes, we are familiar with both Illinois and federal commercial motor carrier regulations regarding vehicles and drivers, and we are diligent in investigating the potential causes and issues that may impact issues of liability for commercial trucks.

 Even if the trucking company involved is based out of state, or the case may involve independent drivers, leased vehicles, maintenance contracts, and so on, at Abels & Annes, we have the resources and knowhow to get results.
 The sad fact is that large truck accidents often involve very serious injuries, such as spinal cord injuries, traumatic brain injuries, and permanent disablement, or even death.
 If you are injured in an accident involving a large truck, it is essential for you to work with a law firm that has the capability to fight large companies, large insurers, and the law firms that defend them, and that has the resources to make detailed and timely inquiries into the facts and factors that apply in commercial trucking cases.